There are hundreds of email marketing tools on the market, and at first glance, they mostly look the same.

 Additionally, given that Mailjet is an excellent platform for transactional emails, Mailjet makes it incredibly easy to create simple automation such as purchase receipt emails, account creation emails, account notification emails, and many similar transactional emails.

 Finally, since Mailjet is such a developer-friendly platform, there are actually third-party tools that integrate with it to offer advanced automation features if you need them.
 It’s a bit cumbersome, but a nice option to have if you think you might need them later on.

 Forms and Lead Generation

 You’ll essentially end up with a very plain form unless you’re comfortable customizing the CSS by yourself.
-It’s something that you really shouldn’t have to do at this point.
+However, coding isn’t something that most small businesses want to spend time doing.

 What many Mailchimp users end up doing is using an integration for a tool like Gravity Forms, which lets you create attractive sign-up forms fairly easily, but that’s just another tool you’ll need to learn how to use and pay for.

 We much prefer Mailjet’s form creation options, which they call “subscription widgets.”